paritytech/xcm-docs/src/fundamentals/multiasset.md

 }
 ```

-So two fields define our asset: id and fun, this is pretty indicative of how XCM approaches assets.
+So two fields define our asset: id and fun.
+These fields are indicative of how XCM approaches assets.
 Firstly, an overall asset identity must be provided.
-For fungible assets, this simply identifies the asset.
+For fungible assets, this is simply a symbol that identifies the asset.
 For NFTs this identifies the overall asset “class” — different asset instances may be within this class.

 ```rust,noplayground
 enum AssetId {